Soap2G/atlas-opendata-infrastructure/slides.md

 ---

 :: title ::
-## The Open Data teanchers' workshop
+## The Open Data teachers' workshop
 <br/>

 ##### Introduction to ATLAS Open Data, with particle physics and programming basic concepts.